 Communities must recognize the rights of individuals with disabilities to receive the assistance they need within their home and must comply with federal laws guaranteeing such rights.
 These statutes make it a crime to fraudulently represent that a person has the right to be accompanied by a service animal.

 CAI supports legally sound, fair and equitable political and yard sign rules development and enforcement procedures in community associations.
-Currently, there are 12 states that have statutes regarding signage that communities must follow.

 The use of online platforms to arrange short-term rentals has created a unique housing market where short-term rentals provide considerable income for some community associations' owners, particularly those in vacation destination and resort areas.
 Community association owners must determine what short-term rental policy is appropriate for their particular community.